 It is characterized by formation of pleural effusions usually greater than 500 mL, in patients with portal hypertension without any o...

-Hepatic infarction is an extremely rare situation because of the liver's dual blood supply by the hepatic artery and portal vein.
+Hepatic infarction is an extremely rare situation because the liver has a dual blood supply from the hepatic artery and portal vein.
 Hepatic infarction can occur when there is both hepatic arterial and portal vein flow compromise but most cases are due to acute portal venous flow compromise 11.

 Most common in young adults with males affected more than females 7.